phannhat17/mini-project-optimization/README.md

 ## Problem
 `K` trucks `1, 2, ..., K` are available for transporting `N` packages `1, 2, ..., N`.
 Each truck `k` has the container size of `Wk * Hk`.
 The dimensions of each package `i` are `wi * hi`.
 Packages that are placed in the same container must not overlap.
 Assume that the number K can be large, leading to a great number of trucks that are not being used. `Ck` represents the cost of using truck `k`.
 Find a solution that loads all the packages into those given trucks such that **the total cost of trucks used is minimal**.

-*Throughout our mini-project, some concepts are also used instead of trucks (bins, cars) and packages (items)*
+*Throughout our mini-project, some concepts are also being used instead of trucks (bins, cars) and packages (items)*

 The input data format and how we generated them can be found [here](./input_data/README.md)